 -Only use flowers that are grown specifically for consumption.
 Edible varieties from markets and garden centers are often sprayed with pesticides.
 Look for labels that say food grade, edible, or organic.

 -Your local wedding cake bakers and flower farmers can point you toward the best sources for edible flowers in your area, or you can find them online.
 I ordered flowers here.
+This is my favorite online resource.

 -Pay attention to flavors when you’re choosing flowers.
 Chive flowers are beautiful but you don’t want your cake to taste (or smell) like onions!